-I have been craving a moist ( I hate saying that word ) carrot cake for some time but I always seem to either burn anything I put in the oven or over do some ingredient ( like baking soda ) to make it completely disgusting.
-Recently for a girls get together I ended up bringing this while also saving some for t-mans parents and everyone loved it!
-It can be difficult finding all of the ingredients you need when you look up recipes in english so I tweaked a bit from a few different ones.
-My base recipe comes from Canadian Living and its actually a pumpkin carrot cake but I didn’t add puree to mine..
+I have been craving a moist ( I hate saying that word ) carrot cake for some time but I always seem to either burn anything I put in the oven or overdo some ingredient ( like baking soda ) to make it completely disgusting.
+Recently for the girls get together I ended up bringing this while also saving some for t-mans parents and everyone loved it!
+It can be difficult finding all of the ingredients you need when you look up recipes in English, so I tweaked a bit from a few different ones.
+My base recipe comes from Canadian Living and it’s actually a pumpkin carrot cake but I didn’t add the puree to mine…Ingredients

 - 3/4 cup (175 mL) sugar

 - 3/4 cup (175 mL) packed brown sugar (zucchero di canna in Italy, I actually can find the more packed kind at the Coop or Esselunga supermarkets

 - 3 eggs

 - 1 tsp (5 mL) vanilla (essenza di vaniglia , look in the baking aisle you’ll see it in little vials and green packaging )

 - 2 cups (500 mL) all-purpose flour

 - 2 tsp (10 mL) baking powder ( lievito )

 - 1 tsp (5 mL) baking soda ( bicarbonato di sodio )

 - 1/2 tsp (2 mL) nutmeg ( noce moscata )